JapanYoshi/snide-hand/README.md

 ## Acknowledgments

-Thank you to [Local Fonts](https://localfonts.eu) for helping me troubleshoot an issue with corrupted kerning.
+Thank you to [Local Fonts](https://localfonts.eu) for helping me troubleshoot an issue with corrupted kerning (although it didn't work out in the end).